github/codeql/docs/codeql/codeql-language-guides/basic-query-for-ruby-code.rst

    if error
      # Handle the error

+.. include:: ../reusables/vs-code-basic-instructions/find-database.rst

 Running a quick query
 ---------------------

 .. include:: ../reusables/vs-code-basic-instructions/run-quick-query-1.rst

 #.
-In the quick query tab, delete the content and paste in the following query`.
+In the quick query tab, delete the content and paste in the following query.

    .. code-block:: ql